 Certain organisations are more important to stay friendly with or protect from alien infiltration than others.
 I'm sure it needn't be said, but do not bother paying out insane sums to keep the Cult of Sirius happy.
 It won't work.
 You obviously want to stay friendly with groups such as Megapol (otherwise expect random shootings in the cityscape) and Marsec if you intend on doing any business with them.
 The government is where you get that insulting amount of funding from, and despite it not covering your troops wages, any amount of funds are very much needed.
 Other factions to make sure you stay in their good books include anyone else you want to trade with.
 Transtellar is very important to keep away from the aliens, since if you lose their support you have no good means to transfer equipment between bases (and you will have to use your craft and agents to move things betwen bases).

 In addition, bear in mind that, if hostile, Megapol and the three gangs are much more likely to raid you than the other organizations.

 For more information about the starting relationships check down below and the pages of the individual organizations.

 In Mega-Primus, money is the medium that makes the cogs move.
-A generous helping here or there will allow X-COM free to free themselves of the uncooperative companies that are obstructing X-COM from saving the city by withdrawing their services.
+A generous helping here or there will allow X-COM to improve its relations with other organisations.

-When you offer cash to a company, their standings with you will improve a level.
+When you offer cash to a company, their standings with you will improve by one category.
 Neutral companies can go to friendly, or hostile companies will continue to dislike but will resume their services (where applicable).
 They will specify the amount that they will accept for this to happen, and if you pay it they will respond in a positive manner.